 A detailed description of these issues is explained below.
 Check and know How to fix a Wobbly Ceiling Fan.

 1. The fan is loose at the electrical box that is the ceiling fan may be loose because the screws connecting the ceiling fan to the electrical box is loose.
-Ceiling fan rocks back and forth, if the screws are loose.
+Ceiling fan rocks back and forth, if the screws are loose, don’t know How to tighten a ceiling fan? here are tips

 - Turn the fan off